Promoting efficient, safe and green land transport

 The most recent developments in the road transport market are described in the Road Freight Transport Vademecum (September 2011) and the most relevant statistics are available in the Transport PocketBook.
 In addition, the Commission adopted its Report on the State of the Union Road Transport Market (COM(2014)222) in April 2014.

-The European Commission will host the annual Excellence in Road Safety Awards.
-These awards recognise the contributions of the European Road Safety Charter's community of members towards the common goal of improved road safety across Europe.
+The Commission is hosting the 2023 Excellence in Road Safety Awards.
+The awards recognise the best contributions by the European Road Safety Charter's community of organisations, authorities and companies towards safer roads across Europe.